grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ## The default function life-cycle

-A VU will execute the default function from start to end in sequence.
-Nothing out of the ordinary so far, but here's the important part; once the VU reaches the end of the default function it will loop back to the start and execute the code all over.
+A VU executes the default function from start to end in sequence.
+Once the VU reaches the end of the default function, it loops back to the start and executes the code all over.

-As part of this "restart" process, the VU is reset.
-Cookies are cleared and TCP connections might be torn down, depending on your test configuration options.
+As part of this "restart" process, k6 resets the VU.
+Cookies are cleared and TCP connections might be torn down  (depending on your test configuration options).

-> Make sure to use `sleep()` statements to pace your VUs properly.
-An appropriate amount of
+> Make sure to use `sleep()` statements to pace your VUs properly, simulating a user reading content on your page.
-> sleep/think time at the end of the default function is often needed to properly simulate a
-> user reading content on a page.
-If you don't have a `sleep()` statement at the end of
-> the default function your VU might be more "aggressive" than you've planned.
+> If you don't have a `sleep()` statement at the end of the default function, your VU might be more "aggressive" than you've planned.
 >
 > VU without any `sleep()` is akin to a user who constantly presses F5 to refresh the page.

 ## Setup and teardown stages

-Beyond the required init and VU stages, which is code run for each VU, k6 also supports test-wide setup and teardown stages, like many other testing frameworks and tools.
-The `setup` and `teardown` functions, like the `default` function, needs to be exported functions.
-But unlike the `default` function `setup` and `teardown` are only called once for a test. `setup` is called at the beginning of the test, after the init stage but before the VU stage (`default` function), and `teardown` is called at the end of a test, after the VU stage (`default` function).
-Therefore, VU number is 0 while executing the `setup` and `teardown` functions.
+Like `default`, `setup` and `teardown` functions must be exported functions.
+But unlike the `default` function, k6 calls `setup` and `teardown` only once per test.

+* `setup` is called at the beginning of the test, after the init stage but before the VU stage.
+* `teardown` is called at the end of a test, after the VU stage (`default` function).

+The VU number is 0 while the `setup` and `teardown` functions execute.

 Again, let's have a look at the basic structure of a k6 test: